 Implementing the ISP and OSP Program

 All employees have a safety and observation application, “Intelex Mobile,” that allows them to quickly share and provide real-time safety observations by easily reporting any observed safe or unsafe situation.
-Once information is received, an ETRN Safety Coordinator contacts the employee to determine if additional actions are required.
-The Intelex Mobile information enables ETRN to systematically track and analyze data for trends and preventative measures.
+Once information is received, an Equitrans Safety Coordinator contacts the employee to determine if additional actions are required.
+The Intelex Mobile information enables Equitrans to systematically track and analyze data for trends and preventative measures.
 This enhancement is an important tool in the continuous improvement and implementation of best practices for our safety culture.

 - Notification – The determination process begins with notification to the direct supervisor and safety coordinator.